Experts: Europe floods shows need to curb emissions, adapt

 Those that don’t adapt will risk greater loss of life and damage to property, said Ernst Rauch, chief climate and geoscientist at the reinsurance giant Munich Re.

 “The events of today and yesterday or so give us a hint that we need to do better with respect to being ready for these these type of events,” he said.
-“The events themselves are not really unexpected, but the sort of the order of magnitude probably has surprised some.”
+“The events themselves are not really unexpected, but the order of magnitude probably has surprised some.”

-Frank Jordans in Berlin, and David Keyton in Paris, contributed to this report.